Skip to content

 3. Complex Contract Negotiations And Rate Structures.

 Also, the transportation industry has extremely complex rate contracts.
-This results in many shippers not really understanding what they are signing, nor the specific costs that they will incur.
+This results in many shippers not really understanding what exactly are the terms of carrier contracts, nor the specific costs that they will incur.
 Moreover, this makes it very challenging for the shipper to compare prices between carriers.
 Below are some examples of the complexity of contracts:

-Just think of all the dynamics that can occur when a contract has tiered discounts, peak charges, minimums, delivery area charges, and hundredweight pricing.
+• Complex Pricing Models.
+For instance, it is a common practice for transportation contracts to have tiered discounts, peak charges, minimums, delivery area charges, and hundredweight pricing.
 Then there are the variable fuel surcharges, pickup charges, residential charges, and re-weight fees.
 This is then followed by dimensional weight pricing, return to shipper charges, zone pricing, large package charges, and so on.

 4. Complex Electronic Invoice Charges That Obscures Billing Errors, Non-Value Charges, And Service Deficiencies.